TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 ### Contention Metrics

 Use the contention metrics to troubleshoot further if the DC KPI (%) metric shows bad value.
-Once you determine there is a problem, the next step is to narrow down if it’s CPU, Memory, Disk or Network
+Once you determine there is a problem, the next step is to narrow down if it's CPU, Memory, Disk or Network

 The metrics can be grouped into 2: inside Guest OS and outside.

-For the metrics inside, a major spike at the time of the incident could be the root cause as it’s not coming from outside (e.g. shared infrastructure)
+For the metrics inside, a major spike at the time of the incident could be the root cause as it's not coming from outside (e.g. shared infrastructure)

 <table><colgroup><col style="width: 28%" /><col style="width: 71%" /></colgroup><tbody><tr class="odd"><td>CPU Queue</td><td>High CPU queue is the primary counter that Windows needs more CPU.
 Either increase the number of vCPU or add more RDS host into the farm</td></tr><tr class="even"><td><p>CPU Context Switch</p><p>Memory Page-in Rate</p><p>Disk Queue</p></td><td><p>Compare them against your baseline.</p><p>The CPU Context Switch metric will be added in future.</p></td></tr></tbody></table>